-Research studies have shown that a comprehensive aftercare program can substantially increase a client’s chances of success in recovery.
+Research studies have shown that a comprehensive aftercare program can substantially increase a patient’s chances of success in recovery.

-Aftercare encompasses all of the psychosocial and medical services that are available to clients who are ready to advance to the next step in their recovery.
-A comprehensive aftercare program provides the support, motivation, and direction that patients need to achieve success and rebuild their lives again.
+Aftercare encompasses all of the psychosocial and medical services available to patients who are ready to advance to the next step in their recovery.
+A comprehensive aftercare program provides the support, motivation and direction that patients need to achieve success and rebuild their lives again.

 - Practicing coping strategies